dml-cth/deep-machine-learning/instructions/02a_azure_cloud_instructions.md

 - When you're done using your instance, you can type `exit` in the terminal to disconnect from it. **Note that this does not stop the instance**.
 To do so, and stop consuming credits, you have to manually click on the _Stop_ button for your instance.
 Make sure the instance is stopped by waiting until the _Stop_ button is greyed out, and the _Start_ button becomes available again.

   - **Important note**: Forgetting to stop your instance is a common mistake that will cost you many (if not all) credits!
-Be mindful of this and always click on the stop button after using the instance, and wait for the confirmation that the instance was truly stopped
+Be mindful of this and always click on the stop button after using the instance, and wait for the confirmation that the instance was truly stopped.
   - **Important note 2**: There are a couple of gotchas regarding stopping the instance, i.e. you might thing you have stopped it but you actually haven't.
 This includes running `sudo poweroff` or using the Azure CLI to stop the instance, without **deallocating** it.
 No matter how you choose to stop the virtual machine, make sure that its state goes to **Stopped (deallocated)**.

-  - **Important note 3**: Leaving the browser based shell in a semi-active state (like training networks) for a long time can cause the shell to terminate the VM connection.
+  - **Important note 3**: Leaving the browser-based shell in a semi-active state (like training networks) for a long time can cause the shell to terminate the VM connection.
 We don't have a good fix for this but using a proper shell on your computer, rather than the browser one, will be more stable.

 ## 4. Setting up all the required software in your instance